 Historic Sites of Manitoba: Frontenac Block / Rizal Apartments (90 Gertie Street, Winnipeg)

-This three-storey brick and stone residential block on Gertie Street in Winnipeg was designed by local architect Herbert Bell Rugh and constructed in 1906 at a cost of about $54,500 by William Griffiths (masonry), James E. James (carpentry), James A. Payne (painting and glazing), and the Shipman Electric Company (electric wiring).
-The building contains 12 apartments in its present configuration.
+This three-storey brick and stone residential block on Gertie Street in Winnipeg, measuring 50 feet by 70 feet, was designed by local architect Herbert Bell Rugh and constructed in 1906 at a cost of about $54,500 by William Griffiths (masonry), James E. James (carpentry), James A. Payne (painting and glazing), and the Shipman Electric Company (electric wiring).
+The building contained 12 apartments in its final configuration.
 Known as the Frontenac Block for much of its life, the block was renamed Rizal Apartments around 1980.

 City of Winnipeg Building Permit 1906/1909, City of Winnipeg Archives.